michaela10c/neural_signal_compression/README.md

 The original patent is also uploaded.

 This notebook involves concepts from Neuralink patent no. US 2021/0012909 A1, titled "Real-Time Neural Spike Detection".
-You can see its corresponding notebook, `neural_signal_compression` [here](https://github.com/michaela10c/neural_spike_detection/).
+You can see its corresponding notebook, `neural_signal_compression`, [here](https://github.com/michaela10c/neural_spike_detection/).

 If you have any questions, please contact me at mgz2112@columbia.edu.